codeequity/codeEquity/docs/ceManual.md

 are PEQ issues.
 A PEQ issue can only be created with a `labeled` action.

-The following notification types for issues are handled by the handler: `labeled`, `unlabeled`, `deleted`, `closed`, `reopened`, `assigned`, `unassigned`, `edited`, and `transferred`.
-*All valid actions* in this group that do not violate the constraints below will all *cause the handler to store the raw request body for the action in the AWS Backend, and possibly also update (or create) the PEQ issue on the AWS Backend*.
+The following notification types for issues are handled by the handler: `labeled`, `unlabeled`, `deleted`, `closed`, `reopened`, `assigned`, `unassigned`, `edited`, and `transferred`.  *Nearly all valid actions* in this group that do not violate the constraints below will all *cause the handler to store the raw request body for the action in the AWS Backend, and possibly also update (or create) the PEQ issue on the AWS Backend*.

 The `labeled` and `unlabeled` actions are relevant only when the label is a PEQ or an AllocPEQ label, such as
 ***1000 PEQ***, or ***200,000 AllocPEQ***.
 A `labeled` action with a PEQ label is one of two ways to create a PEQ issue.
-The second is to create a card with a PEQ label shortcut, which is described in the card subhandler section.
+The second is to create a 2nd card on an existing PEQ issue, which then gets split to stay consistent with CE Servers's 1:1 issue:card mapping requirement.
+This is described in the card subhandler section.
+The `unlabeled` action is only handled for PEQ issues.
+CodeEquity does not allow the deletion of a PEQ label from an issue that is an **Pending PEQ Approval** or **Accrued** column.
+If this occurs, the issue handler will re-label that issue with the original PEQ label.

 The `deleted` action ignores non-PEQ issues.
-Deleting a PEQ issue will cause GitHub to send CE Server at least two notifications:
-`issue:deleted` and `card:deleted`.
-In most cases, the card subhandler will do all of the work.
+Deleting a PEQ issue will cause GitHub to send CE Server the `issue:deleted` notification.
+Since every PEQ issue is tied to a (single) card, CE Server must address internal state for both the issue and the card.
+The `issueHandler` calls `cardHandler:delete` upon delete notification to make this happen, which does the bulk of the work.
 If the issue is a PEQ issue residing in an **Accrued** column, the issue subhandler takes over.
 Accrued PEQ issues are never modified on the AWS Backend, and have a permanent, binding status in CodeEquity.
 In GitHub, however, apps can be removed and repositories deleted, even those with accrued PEQ issues.
 CodeEquity, therefore, allows deletion of accrued PEQ issues with a two-step